 Motor Vehicle Crime Prevention Authority (MVCPA) – TxDMV.GOV — Visit this Texas Department of Motor Vehicles (TxDMV) website to learn more about auto theft issues.
 The MVCPA offers forms, publications, and manuals.
 You can learn how to protect your vehicle, what to do if your car is stolen, and ways to watch your car.

 Rice v.
-State, No. 05–08–00605–CR — Aaron Lee Rice was charged with two counts of aggravated assault with a deadly weapon (a motor vehicle), was convicted on both counts and was sentenced him to five years’ imprisonment on each charge, but the Dallas Court of Appeals reversed and remanded the case after concluding that the trial court erred by failing to instruct the jury on the lesser-included offense of reckless driving and that Rice was harmed by such error.
-This is the case in which the Texas Court of Criminal Appeals of Texas laid out its ways an individual may commit a statutorily distinct species of aggravated assault with a deadly weapon.
+State, No. 05–08–00605–CR — Aaron Lee Rice was charged with two counts of aggravated assault with a deadly weapon (a motor vehicle), was convicted on both counts, and was sentenced to five years imprisonment on each charge, but the Dallas Court of Appeals reversed and remanded the case after concluding that the trial court erred by failing to instruct the jury on the lesser-included offense of reckless driving and that Rice was harmed by such error.
+This is the case in which the Texas Court of Criminal Appeals of Texas laid out the ways an individual may commit a statutorily distinct species of aggravated assault with a deadly weapon.
 The Court of Criminal Appeals ultimately ruled that the Dallas Court of Appeals incorrectly held that the trial court erred when it denied the Appellant’s request for a lesser-included-offense instruction because reckless driving was not a lesser-included offense of aggravated assault with a deadly weapon as indicated in this case, and the Court of Criminal Appeals reversed the court of appeals and remanded to the court of appeals to address the remaining issues.